Licensing Your Vehicle in Geary County

 - Have a place of domicile and accept employment

 You should license any vehicle within 60 days of purchase, which is the assigned date on the certificate of origin/title, to avoid possible penalties.
-While waiting to get your license plate, you must display on your vehicle the 60-day permit that you have obtained from a Kansas motor vehicle dealer or from a Motor Vehicle Department office.
+While waiting to get your vehicle titled and registered, you must display on your vehicle the 60-day permit that you have obtained from a Kansas motor vehicle dealer or from a Motor Vehicle Department office.

 After you license your car for the first time in Geary County, you are responsible for the annual renewals prior to expiration.
 If you do not receive the courtesy renewal notice from the state by the 5th of your expiration month, contact the Geary County Motor Vehicle Office for assistance.
 The renewal month is determined by the first letter of an individual's last name or the first letter of a company's name.

 To license a truck weighing under 12,000 pounds, a car, motorcycle, or motorized bicycle, you need to bring the following with you to the Motor Vehicle Department Office:

 Everyone will be required to show proof of insurance on all motor vehicle transactions.
 Renewals done by mail will need to include a copy of the proof of insurance on each vehicle along with the renewal notice.